zhaijj/DeePEA-test/content/DeepEA-user-manual.rst

     * Input BAM files: The input control experiment in BAM format.

 * Output
-    * a table of differentially CMRs in Interval, BED format
+    * a table of differentially CMRs in BED format
-    * a PDF of plots (Heatmap, PCA, Boxplots)
+    * a PDF of plots (Heatmap, PCA plot, Boxplot)
-    * an RData file of the R objects generated
+    * an R object with RData format
-    * a text file with information on the analysis (number of Intervals, FriP scores, method used)
+    * a TAB seperated text file with three columns (number of Intervals, FriP scores, method used)

 .. image:: ../images/32.jpg